Jay Anderson

 Nothing in the realm of eclipse information can be more important than promoting eye safety, and Dr. Chou's work has been instrumental for years, in providing information to the public for SAFE eclipse viewing.

+Most recently, he was the author of the worldwide ISO standard that was adopted (and which replaced all the previous standards which had existed at the national or continental level) in June of 2016.
 This standard exists solely to govern the technical characteristics of the filter material which is designed to enable safe, direct solar viewing - and thus, is of great importance to all who would safely view the partial phases of a solar eclipse.
-And Dr. Chou's research underlies
+And Dr. Chou's research underlies all of it.

 This means you can be CERTAIN that the eclipse glasses you buy, which contain the filter material which conforms to this standard, will protect your eyes when used properly.